 I went to work in a trance.
 My colleagues told me how difficult it was to break the news to their daughters.
 I cried after hearing someone’s story during a meeting which was kind of embarrassing.
-I felt unprofessional, but, fortunately, I work with kind, courageous people who told me it’s okay and assured me that we’re all hurting.
+I felt unprofessional, but, fortunately, I work with kind, courageous people who assured me it was okay – we’re all hurting.

 The thing is though, we’re not ALL hurting.
 There are plenty of people who voted for Trump and believe they voted for the lesser of two evils.
 And they feel pretty OK right now, because if you’re not a woman, or gay, or trans, or a person of color, or an immigrant, or a person with a disability, aside from the fact that a grossly under-qualified person will now have access to nuclear weapons, you don’t feel like your personal safety is at risk.
 Trump promised to change things.
 He promised to break up the system.
 And that resonated with a lot of people, I guess.